mayankchauhan4/Custom_Named_Entity_Recognition/README.md

 You can create alias name for entities you want to find from diffrent name.
 You can store your data in database in the same format and connect the database insted of CSV file.

 example:

 Jammu & kashmir - Jammu & kashmir

 Jammu & kashmir - Jammu and kashmir

 Jammu & kashmir - J & K

-Open the CSV and look for this exmaple. i your enntiy have a alias name you have to set 'yes' in CONDITIONAL_ALIAS Column.
+Open the CSV and look for this exmaple.
+If your entity have a alias name you have to set 'yes' in CONDITIONAL_ALIAS Column.